On optimal cloning and incompatibility: Quantifying Incompatibility via symmetric QCMs

 with $1 \leq m \leq d$ and $1\leq l\leq N$. \end{definition}

 Note that such an ensemble can be cloned perfectly if and only if it is comprised of mutually orthogonal states.
 The corresponding set of observables would then have to form a commuting set of observables.
 However, for a general set of observables $\cX$, the corresponding eigenstate ensemble $\cS$ will have some non-orthogonal states.
 Such an ensemble cannot be cloned with an optimal cloning fidelity of $1$.
 We may therefore use the deviation of the optimal cloning fidelity of their eigenstate ensemble from unity as a means to quantify the mutual incompatibility of a set of quantum observables.
 Our intuition suggests that the smaller the optimal cloning fidelity of their eigenstate ensemble, the larger is the mutual incompatibility of a set of observables.
-This intuition leads to a cloning-based incompatibility measure, as defined below.
+This intuition leads to a cloning-based incompatibility measure defined below.

-Recall that the the average cloning fidelity $\cF_{\rm avg}(\cS,\cB, q)$ for an ensemble $\cS$ using a symmetric QCM with parameters $(p,q)$ defined with respect to basis $\cB$, is given by the expression in Eq.~\eqref{eq:avg_fidelity}.
-We may now define the cloning-based incompatibility measure for any set $\cX$ of $N$ observables in the $d$-dimensional space, in terms of the optimal cloning fidelity defined in Eq.~\eqref{eq:opt_cloning_fid} as,
+Recall that the average cloning fidelity $\cF_{\rm avg}(\cS,\cB, p, q)$ for an ensemble $\cS$ using a symmetric QCM with parameters $(p,q)$ defined with respect to basis $\cB$, is given by the expression in Eq.~\eqref{eq:avg_fidelity}.
+We may now define the cloning-based incompatibility measure $\cQ_{c}$ as follows. \begin{definition}[Incompatibility Measure] For any set $\cX$ of $N$ observables on a $d$-dimensional Hilbert space, the incompatibility $\cQ_{c}$ is defined as,

-where, $\cS$ is the ensemble of eigenstates of the observables in $\cX$.
+where, $\cS$ is the ensemble of eigenstates of the observables in $\cX$ and $\cF_{\rm opt}(\cS)$ is the optimal cloning fidelity defined in Eq.~\eqref{eq:opt_cloning_fid}. \end{definition}